- Small, light and comfortable design

 Outdoor run tracking compared: Polar Pacer (left) and Garmin Epix 2 (right)

-Post run, you can see insights like your running index, training benefit, how high or low your cardio load was in that session.
+Post-run, you can see insights like your running index, training benefit, and how high or low your cardio load was in that session.

-You're also getting a breakdown of energy sources, so you can see whether it's carbs, protein or fats fuelling your runs.
-That's driven primarily by the heart rate sensor, so it really boils down to sensor accuracy to give you useful information on that front.
+You're also getting a breakdown of energy sources, so you can see whether it's carbs, protein, or fats fuelling your runs.
+That's driven primarily by the heart rate sensor, so it boils down to sensor accuracy to give you useful information on that front.